jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=zjxu1De8npY

 Soon, Darth King Charles stood at the foot of his own chopping block.
-And helps us understand being an extra is by far the worst path for anyone to pick.
+And what happened next tells us why being an extra is by far the worst path for Main Street to pick.

 ## Charles Speaks His Antagonist- The Proof is in the Words